notarized signature notarized signature

 What is the purpose of a notarized signature?

-A notarized signature serves to verify the identity of the signatory and confirm their willingness to sign a document.
+A notarized signature verifies the signatory’s identity and confirms their willingness to sign a document.
 This process, carried out by a notary public, helps prevent fraud and ensures the legitimacy of documents.
 It provides an official record that can be used for validation in legal proceedings, making notarized signatures essential for maintaining trust in financial and legal transactions.

 How does digital notarization work?